PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 vim.api.nvim_set_keymap("n", "<leader><leader>", ":lua require('telescope').extensions.recent_files.pick()<CR>", opt)
 ```

-In this state, your Neovim should be runnable, and you can test the new
+In the current state your Neovim should be runnable, and you should be able test
-`telescope-recent-files` plugin by pressing space-space.
+the new `telescope-recent-files` plugin by pressing space-space.

 {{ end() }}